Margena A. Christian, Ed.D.

 The media scholar is a former Senior Editor and Senior Writer with the pioneering, African-American monthly EBONY magazine.
 She is the only editor in the history of Johnson Publishing Company (JPC) to have written for EBONY, JET, EBONY Man, EBONY South Africa, EBONY Fashion Fair and EBONY.com.
 She compiled the history for EBONY Fashion Fair, JPC's pioneering traveling fashion show, and was the last editor at JPC to have worked with late publishing magnate John H. Johnson, founder of JPC, before leaving the company in 2014.

-Commissioned articles written by Christian about John H. Johnson and Eunice W. Johnson are on American National Biography (Oxford University Press 2019).
+Commissioned articles written by Christian about John H. Johnson, Eunice W. Johnson, Lerone Bennett Jr. and Bo Diddley are on American National Biography (Oxford University Press 2019, 2021).
+Forthcoming ANB biographies include Tupac Shakur, Christopher "Notorious B.I.G."
+Wallace, Donna Summer and Aaliyah.
 Excerpts of JET magazine stories she authored have been used in academic textbooks, including Ideas & Details: A Guide to College Writing, Making Media Work: Cultures of Management in the Entertainment Industries and in Magazine Writing.